-Table 10.3 gives a complete breakdown of shared notes between Ein feste Burg and the piano reduction of Variation VII.
-The number of shared notes is indicated by measure number.
-There are 236 shared notes dispersed over 64 measures out of a total of 72 measures.
-Of those conjunctions, 75 are melodic and 161 are chordal.
+Table 16.3 gives a complete breakdown of shared notes between Ein feste Burg and the piano reduction of Variation VII.
+The number of shared notes is indicated by each measure number.
+There are 236 shared notes dispersed over 64 measures out of 72 measures.
+Of those conjunctions, 75 are melodic, and 161 are chordal.
 Ein feste Burg was deemed active in 64 measures, so 100% of active measures have shared notes.
-There are 8 shared note types (A, A flat, B, C, D, E, F and G) with frequencies ranging from 3 (F) to 67 (G).
+There are 8 shared note types (A, A-flat, B, C, D, E, F, and G) with frequencies ranging from 4 (D and E) to 105 (G).

-Table 10.4 summarizes all note conjunctions between Ein feste Burg and Troyte, and gives percentages for each note type employed in both the melodic and chordal categories.
+Table 16.4 summarizes all matching notes between Ein feste Burg and Variation VII, giving totals and percentages for melodic and harmonic conjunctions.

 Conclusion